lprhodes/homebridge-broadlink-rm/README.md

 `offDuration` | The amount of time before the switch automatically turns itself on (used in conjunction with disableAutomaticOn). | 5 | 60 | no

 ### outlet

-Turn the outlet on and the "on" hex code is sent, turn it off and the "off" hex code is sent.
+Turn the outlet on and the `on` hex code is sent, turn it off and the `off` hex code is sent.

 key | description | example | default | required
 --- | ----------- | ------- | ------- | -------